unicode-org/icu4x/docs/triaging.md

 ### Assignee

-The assignee is the user who is the "champion" for the issue: tracking its progress, obtaining the necessary approvals, and so forth.
+The assignee is the user who is *accountable* for the issue: tracking its progress, obtaining the necessary approvals, and so forth.
 The assignee is often the same as the reporter.
-The assignee is not necesarilly the same as the user who is writing the necessary code fixes.
+The assignee is not necesarilly the same as the user who is *responsible* for writing the necessary code fixes.
+Users interested in being *informed* or *consulted* can subscribe to the issue.

+For more on the difference between *responsible*, *accountable*, *consulted*, and *informed*, see the [RACI Matrix](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix).

 An issue may have the **help wanted** label if there is no assignee.